Emm-dev0/day-6--fgc-website-clone-/README.md

 - It taught me that anything can be done with the right mindset and right resources.

 I have a lot to learn and keep learning.

+##Expectations soon.
+- a react version of this website